usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.4.1 Contact Reader Requirements

-Contact card readers shall conform to the [ISO7816] standard for the card-to-reader interface.
-These readers shall conform to the Personal Computer/Smart Card (PC/SC) Specification [PCSC] for the reader-to-host system interface in general desktop computing environment.
-Specifically, the contact card readers shall conform to the requirements specified in [SP 800-96].
+Contact card readers SHALL conform to the [ISO7816] standard for the card-to-reader interface.
+These readers SHALL conform to the Personal Computer/Smart Card (PC/SC) Specification [PCSC] for the reader-to-host system interface in general desktop computing environment.
+Specifically, the contact card readers
+SHALL conform to the requirements specified in [SP 800-96].
 In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.

 ### 4.4.2 Contactless Reader Requirements

-Contactless card readers shall conform to [ISO14443] standard for the card-to-reader interface and data transmitted over the [ISO14443] link shall conform to [ISO7816].
-In cases where these readers are connected to general-purpose desktop computing systems, they shall conform to [PCSC] for the reader-to-host system interface.
-Specifically, the contactless card readers shall conform to the requirements specified in [SP 800-96].
+Contactless card readers SHALL conform to [ISO14443] standard for the card-to-reader interface and data transmitted over the [ISO14443] link SHALL conform to [ISO7816].
+In cases where these readers are connected to general-purpose desktop computing systems, they SHALL conform to [PCSC] for the reader-to-host system interface.
+Specifically, the contactless card readers SHALL conform to the requirements specified in [SP 800-96].
 In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.